 Try it here: AT&T TV

 Philo TV isn’t that good, as its library doesn’t have premium news and sports channels.
 This makes this platform cheaper ($20/month) with mostly (50+) entertainment and lifestyle channels.
-It supports a fair number of devices such as Apple TV, Firestick, Roku, Android TVs, smartphones, and gaming consoles.
-You can hook up 3 devices simultaneously and record content for up to 30 days without any storage cap.
+It supports many devices such as Apple TV, Firestick, Roku, Android TVs, smartphones, and gaming consoles.
+You can hook up 3 devices simultaneously and record content for 30 days without any storage cap.

 Try it here: Philo TV